 Q: How many applications do you get per month?

 A. It depends.
 In the past year, we’ve gotten anywhere from roughly 300 to 500 per month.
-When we have had months with higher numbers of applications, we’ve given out more grant money to multiple grant winners.
+When we’ve received more applications than projected, we’ve given out more grant money to multiple grant winners.

 Q: What types of businesses do you select as winners?

-A. There isn’t one sector that we focus on.
-Here’s a list of recent winners, made up of all kinds of businesses (from food tours to literacy programs):
+A. There isn’t one sector or industry that we focus on.
+Here’s a list of past winners, made up of all kinds of businesses (from food tours to literacy programs):

 Q: What criteria do you use to select a winner?